Kotlin/KEEP/proposals/context-parameters.md

   }
 ```

-We do this by introducing a **bridge function** at top level that simply wraps the access to the context parameter.
+They can do this by introducing a **bridge function** at top level that simply wraps the access to the context parameter.

 ```kotlin
 context(r: Raise<E>) inline fun raise(error: Error): Nothing = r.raise(error)
 ```

-**§3.2** *(receiver migration, members)*: If your library exposes a "scope" or "context" type, we suggest moving to context parameters:
+**§3.2** *(receiver migration, members)*: If a library exposes a "scope" or "context" type, we suggest reworking the API to use context parameters:

 1. functions with the scope type as extension receiver should be refactored to use context parameters,
 2. operations defined as members and extending other types should be taken out of the interface definition, if possible,